alvarosf07/computer-science-DSA/3) Algorithms/1) Algorithmic Programming Techniques/6) Greedy/README.md

 ## Example of Greedy Algorithm:

-Consider the problem of finding the minimum number of coins needed to make change for a given amount of money.
-We can use a greedy algorithm to efficiently solve this problem:
+An example of a problem that can be solved with a greedy algorithm is finding the minimum number of coins needed to make change for a given amount of money:

 ```python
 def min_coins(coins, amount):